 It was wasteful to the point of extravagance, but it was also wondrous.
 It bespoke a lifestyle that her people back in Idris couldn’t have even imagined.
 It was representative of an odd balance to the world.
 Siri had seen the starving poor occasionally.
 It was a counterpoint to them that there was a man so wealthy that most meals fixed for him, he never even saw.

-They set only one chair, of course.
-Siri watched as the servants brought in plate after plate.
-They couldn’t know what the God King wanted, so they apparently brought some of everything.
+The servants set only one chair at the table, of course.
+Siri watched as they brought in plate after plate.
+They couldn’t know what the God King wanted, so they apparently brought him some of everything.
 They filled the table, then retreated as Susebron pointed for them to go.

 The scents were almost too much for Siri in her hungered state.
 She waited, tense, until the door closed.
 Then, she threw off the sheets and rushed over, wearing only her shift, as usual.